xbrlus/xbrl-api/api/xbrlExtensionElement.md

     `Namespace=[url]` - The namespace of the company filing the data is requested for.
 For example http://www.ovt.com/20150430.

+    `AccessionID=[int]` - Internal Accession identifier used by the XBRL US database.
+This is returned by the API and can be used in subsequent calls.
+This allows a comma separated list.

+    `Accession=[alpha]` - Filing accession number.
+This is the accession number used by the SEC.
+This parameter does not allow a comma separated list.

    **Minimum:**

    All calls to the API must include at least an element name.
 If no namespace is selected all elements will be returned with their respective namespaces.